ZhyvotivskyiOleksii/quiz-gra/README.md

 ## Usage
 - Registration stores the phone in user metadata.
-- Login → choose “Telefon” to use SMS OTP (Supabase + Twilio).
+- Login → choose “Telefon” to use SMS OTP (Supabase + Bird/MessageBird).
   Email is stored in user metadata `contact_email` and mirrored into `public.profiles` via trigger, so no email verification is required.